How Much Does Insulation Cost to Install?

 Filling a wall cavity costs $1 to $2 per square foot on average.
 You’ll typically fill the space with blown-in fiberglass, but in some cases, you can use spray foam.
 Since most homeowners are seeking to insulate previously built structures with drywall, blown-in insulation works best in the interior.

-At $0.25 to $2 per board foot, open and closed cell foam are some of the most expensive types of insulation, but at a rating of up to R8 per inch of thickness, they’re also some of the best insulators on the market.
+At $0.25 to $2 per board foot, rigid foam board insulation are some of the most expensive types of insulation.
+But with a rating of up to R-8 per inch of thickness, they’re also some of the best insulators on the market.
 Spray foam does an exceedingly good job of creating an almost airtight thermal barrier.
 Rigid installations make up all types of foam boards and structurally insulated panels (SIPs).
 When installed properly, it’s excellent for all applications, from floors and walls to ceilings and roofs.

 *SIPs come as a complete unit of around 4-inch thick insulation between plywood or OSB, so this price covers the whole thing, not just one inch thick of insulation.

 Note that all foam types are sold and rated by the board foot, which is 1 square foot of material 1 inch thick.
-You can generally purchase rigid materials in thicknesses up to 4 inches.
+Rigid materials are generally available in thicknesses up to 4 inches.

 Expanded Polystyrene (EPS)

 EPS costs $0.25 to $0.35 per board foot.
-Its R-value is about a 4, a full point less than EPS and half as much as Polyiso, but at nearly half the cost of either of the other varieties, it has the highest insulation to cost ratio.
+Its R-value is about a 4, a full point less than EPS.
+At nearly half the cost of either of the other varieties, it has the highest insulation to cost ratio.

 Extruded Polystyrene (XPS)